mondragonda/symfony/UPGRADE-3.0.md

            engines: ['php']
    ```

- * The assets settings under `framework.templating` were moved to `framework.assets`.
+ * ppp The assets settings under `framework.templating` were moved to `framework.assets`.

    Before: